Click below to view our staff biographies.

-John M. Kabia Program Officer for West Africa
+John M. Kabia Program Officer for Thematic Initiatives

-John joined the Fund as its Program Officer for West Africa in June 2012.
+John joined the Fund as a Program Officer in June 2012.
 Most recently, he was with the Tim Parry Johnathan Ball Foundation for Peace based in the UK, where he developed and facilitated peace and human rights training programs for victims and survivors of conflict and human rights abuses.
 He also has experience working with human rights organizations and networks in his native Sierra Leone and has authored a series of research publications on human rights, conflict and peacebuilding in West Africa.
 John holds a PhD in conflict, security and development from the University of Bradford.

 Martine Target Louis Grants Manager

 Martine joined the Fund in June 2016 and serves as the Grants Manager for the Fund’s Sub-Saharan Africa, Middle East & North Africa and Migrants’ Rights Programs.
 Before joining the Fund, Martine interned with the Clinton Foundation’s Haiti Program.
 Martine is a graduate of Florida International University where she pursued a Bachelor’s degree in Political Science and minored in International Relations.
 During her undergraduate career, Martine served as a 2014 Women Who Lead Ambassador, a member of Phi Alpha Delta Pre Law Fraternity, and was awarded with the Excellence in Civic Engagement Medallion of Distinction by the Center for Leadership and Service.
 Martine speaks fluent French and Creole.

 David Mattingly Vice President for Programs